 Please submit all final applications through the online platform.
 Paper copies will not be accepted.
+If you need help, please contact any OIS staff member.
+Contact information is at the bottom of this page.

 1. Organization - Neighborhood organizations, residents, property owners and business owners collaborate and work together toward a common vision for the business district.